 A study published in 2015 that used EA in the treatment of hot flashes randomly assigned 120 breast cancer survivors who were suffering from hot flashes at least twice daily to one of four of the following arms: EA, SA, gabapentin (GP), and placebo pills (PP) for 8 weeks.
 Unlike other acupuncture efficacy trials, however, the primary end point was the change in hot flash composite scores (HFCS) between SA and PP at week 8, with secondary end points including posttreatment comparisons of all groups at different time points and examination of treatment durability at week 24.
 It showed that SA produced significantly greater reductions in HFCS than did PP by week 8, indicating a greater placebo effect with SA.
 Although all arms experienced HFCS reductions, SA produced significantly better results than did both GP and PP interventions (EA, −7.4; SA, −5.9; GP, −5.2; and PP, −3.4), compared with baseline scores.
 In addition, SA had a smaller nocebo effect than PP, as evidenced by the significantly higher percentage of reported adverse events for PP (20.0%) compared with SA (3.1%).
 Another intriguing finding is the more-durable effect in HFCS reductions produced at week 24 (16 weeks posttreatment) with both EA and SA treatments (EA, −8.5; SA, −6.1) than with GP (GP, −2.8), suggesting that both types of acupuncture may elicit underlying physiologic changes not induced by pharmacologic intervention.
 On the other hand, the effect size of EA compared with SA was small at week 8 (Cohen's d, 0.21) but got bigger at week 24 (Cohen's d, 0.31), suggesting EA may produce additional or longer-lasting physiological effects than would SA.

-Conversely, two RCTs showed no significant difference between RA and SA in reducing cancer-related fatigue (refer to Table 6).[73,74] One study reported in 2009 that among the 27 patients receiving daily radiation therapy, both weekly RA and SA treatment improved fatigue, fatigue distress, quality of life, and depression from baseline to 10 weeks, but the differences between the two interventions were not significant.
+Conversely, two RCTs showed no significant difference between RA and SA in reducing cancer-related fatigue (see Table 6).[84,85] One study reported in 2009 that among the 27 patients receiving daily radiation therapy, both weekly RA and SA treatment improved fatigue, fatigue distress, QOL, and depression from baseline to 10 weeks, but the differences between the two interventions were not significant.
 In 2013, another study reported the results of an RCT of RA compared with SA involving 101 patients with postchemotherapy chronic fatigue; among the 74 evaluable patients, both groups had a one-point decrease in Brief Fatigue Inventory score; however, there was no statistically significant difference between the groups.
 This study was limited by the large number of patients (27) lost to follow up.